-The City establishes goals in its budget.
-Each City department has a mission statement.
-The Water Master Plan was updated in 2017 and has a planning horizon of 20 years.
+The City's Water Master Plan was updated in 2017 and has a planning horizon of 20 years.
 Livermore conducts capital improvement planning over a 10-year planning horizon; its more recent plan was prepared in FY 2019-2021.
 The City prepared an Urban Water Management Plan in 2015.

 The City has participated in the development of a valley-wide plan for potable water distribution during emergencies.
 The Tri-Valley providers have identified water-critical customers and possible potable water distribution sites.
 In the event of emergencies, such as earthquakes, Zone 7, the City's wholesale provider, will rely on groundwater reserves and Lake Del Valle water.
-In case of total disconnection of water supply from Zone 7, the City could obtain water from California Water Service groundwater TAF (Livermore Municipal Water, 2016).
+In case of total disconnection of water supply from Zone 7, the City could obtain water from California Water Service groundwater wells (City of Livermore, 2016).
 Chapter 8 of the City's Urban Water Management Plan describes the City's emergency response plan.